Dr Min Yan

 First Year Academic Advisor

-Dr Min Yan is a Lecturer in Business Law.
-He joined Queen Mary from King’s College London, where he obtained a PhD in Law.
-He also holds a LLM with distinction from Durham University.
-Min specialises in corporate law and corporate governance, and his recent research focuses on corporate objective including managerial unaccountability, agency cost, shareholders’ short-term interests and stakeholder theory among others.
-Before entering academia, Min practiced law and worked as a legal consultant for commercial companies in China.
+Dr Min Yan is a Lecturer (Assistant Professor) in Business Law.
+He joins Queen Mary from King’s College London, where he obtained a PhD in Law.
+He also holds a LLM with distinction from Durham University and a fellowship of the UK Higher Education Academy.
+Min specialises in corporate law and corporate governance, and his recent research focuses on comparative corporate governance and corporate responsibility among others.
+Before entering academia, Min practiced law and worked as a legal consultant for commercial companies.

 Corporate Law and Governance (BUS329)